karel-brinda/MiniPhy/README.md

 * ***Step 1: Provide lists of input files.*** \
   For every batch, create a txt list of input files in the `input/` directory (i.e., as `input/{batch_name}.txt`.
-Use either absolute paths (recommended), or paths relative to the root of the Github repository (not relative to the txt files).
+Use either absolute paths (recommended), or paths relative to the root of the GitHub repository (not relative to the txt files).

   Such a list can be generated, for instance, by `find` by
   ```bash